STOCKS FALL: What You Need To Know About The US Market Overnight

 And now the top stories:

-- Shares of Best Buy got crushed after the company announced disappointing sales and warned on profit margins.
-Comparable store sales climbed by just 0.3% versus expectations for a 0.7% gain.”First and foremost, we are committed to being competitive on price,” said Best Buy CFO Sharon McCollam. “[I]t is table stakes in our transformation.
-So if our competition is in fact more promotional in the fourth quarter, we will be too and that will have a negative impact on our gross margin.
+- Interest rate and currency volatility has been returning to the emerging markets.
+The moves are reminiscent of the sell-offs triggered earlier this year by talk of the Fed tapering its quantitative easing program.
+“We see two risks ahead: the slowdown in global economic growth and the shift in US monetary policy, and both could trigger large capital outflows,” warned Societe Generale’s Patrick Legland.

-- The expected next Chair of the Federal Reserve offered some colour on her views on monetary policy.
-“Monetary policy is likely to remain highly accommodative long after one of the economic thresholds for the federal funds rate has been crossed,” said Fed Vice Chair Janet Yellen in a letter to Senator Elizabeth Warren.
-The Fed had previously said it would use a 6.5% unemployment rate threshold and a 2.5% inflation rate threshold to guide monetary policy.
-“It is also important to note that the thresholds are not triggers – that is, once a threshold has been crossed, the (Fed’s policy-setting) committee will not necessarily raise the federal funds rate target immediately,” Yellen said.
+- The National Federation of Independent Business’ small business optimism index fell to 91.6 in October from 93.9 a month ago.
+“Washington paralysis is never good news for the economy, so it was no surprise that while politicians were arguing over whether or not the government should remain fully operational, small-business optimism measures deteriorated,” said NFIB chief economist Bill Dunkelberg.

-- Don’t Miss: Here’s Your 20-Second Guide To What Aussie Traders Will Be Talking About This Morning
+- Don’t Miss: Here’s Your 20-Second Guide To What Aussie Traders Will Be Talking About Today

 Business Insider Emails & Alerts